Code-Institute-Submissions/kordianbird-RecipeBook_FebResub/README.md

 * the user can then edit/delete their previously published recipes

 * the home page shows all recipes of all users

+* expand button allows the recipe to be expanded to show more content

 ## Next Features